andre-caldas/ParaCADis/src/base/naming/README.md

 ## References to objects and members

-The template class `NamingScheme::ReferenceTo<T>` represents a reference to a variable of type `T` that can be accessed through the *NamingScheme scheme*.
+The template class `Naming::ReferenceTo<T>` represents a reference to a variable of type `T` that can be accessed through the *Naming scheme*.
-An object of type `NamingScheme::ReferenceTo<T>` is instantiated by passing to the constructor:
+An object of type `Naming::ReferenceTo<T>` is instantiated by passing to the constructor:
 1. A `std::shared_ptr<ReferencedObject>` that holds a known *root object*.
 2. A sequence of "strings" (or uuid/uuid) that represent a *path* to the shared resource.

-For convenience, there is an `NamingScheme::Chainable` class, that subclasses `NamingScheme::ReferencedObject` and `NamingScheme::IExport<ReferencedObject>`.
+For convenience, there is an `Naming::Chainable` class, that subclasses `Naming::ReferencedObject` and `Naming::IExport<ReferencedObject>`.

 ## The path

-The referenced objects have an `NamingScheme::NameAndUuid name_and_uuid`.
+The referenced objects have an `Naming::NameAndUuid name_and_uuid`.
 This gives to each of them a unique id (we use `boost::uuid` by now).
 And it can also have an optional *name*.
 By the way... this optional name cannot "look like" a *uuid*.